 How to Continue Dates in Google Sheets

 Keeping track of your romantic encounters in Google Sheets is a convenient way to stay organized and remember important details.
 But what happens when you want to continue a date beyond a single sheet?
 Worry not, for there are several methods to seamlessly extend your date information over multiple sheets.
-(See Also: How To Add Text Together In Google Sheets)
+(See Also: How To Find The Difference Between Two Columns In Google Sheets)

 Option 1: Using Hyperlinks